Useful information for patients and interested parties

 2. Exercise and sporting activity

-If long haulers had to spend a long time at home or in the hospital because of contracting COVID-19, then the muscles can become weakened.
-The physical capacity can be greatly restricted.
+If long haulers had to spend a long time at home or in the hospital because of contracting COVID-19, then the muscles can become weak.
+The physical capacity is probably greatly restricted.
 That is why, exercise is important to gradually recover the strength and endurance.
+Movement can also have a positive impact on symptoms of Long COVID.
+It is therefore helpful for some long haulers to integrate various physical activities in their daily routine.
 But while doing so, you must strictly pay attention to your own body.
 If you suffer from quick exhaustion (fatigue) or a stress intolerance, a brief exertion can already worsen the symptoms.
 In this case, long haulers should organise their own resources as sparingly as possible and avoid strains, which can lead to a worsening.
-More information on this strategy that is called pacing is given in our answer to the question “What is pacing?” and the website of the German Society for ME/CFS.
+More information on this strategy called pacing is given in our answer to the question “What is pacing?” and the website of the German Society for ME/CFS

-If there is no stress intolerance, the activities can be stepped up gradually.
+As long as there is no stress intolerance, there are various options for more activity.
+For example, you can try to move for at least a total of 30 minutes a day.
+Movement includes among other things walking, cycling, climbing the stairs, or even gardening.
+Depending on your own capacity, the activities can be gradually increased with time.
 The so-called Borg-scale can be helpful to this end.
-Here, the long haulers estimate various activities and state how strenuous they feel these are on a scale of 0 to 10.
+Here, the long haulers estimate various activities and state how strenuous they feel these on a scale of 0 to 10.
 0 is the resting state or rather no exertion, and 10 the value for maximum exertion.
 Maintaining a stress diary can help.
 Long haulers can grade all the activities that they do in everyday life in the diary.
 In this way, you can learn to listen to your body.
-In addition, you can gradually step up the strains according to your own feeling.
+In addition, you can gradually step up the strains as you feel.
+While doing so, you should check regularly whether the extent of sports activities is good for you and if some of the symptoms are improving by this activity.

 3. Dealing with persistent exhaustion

-Furthermore, long haulers can also try to design everyday life according to the available strengths, if possible.
-Setting your priorities and properly planning in advance can be helpful.
-Long haulers should try to put aside tasks that are not absolutely necessary, at least initially.
-You should also avoid doing many strenuous activities one after the other.
+According to this strategy, long haulers should try to design everyday life according to the available strengths.
+Setting your priorities and planning properly in advance is important.
+Wherever possible, initially you can put aside tasks that are not absolutely necessary.
+It is also helpful if many strenuous activities are not done one after the other.
 Perhaps you can do one or the other task at another time or request others for assistance.

 In addition, it is important to regularly make room for breaks and recovery.
 A diary or notebook can help in maintaining an overview.